xarial/codestack/solidworks-api/document/sheet-metal/export-assembly-components/index.md

 * Macro will process all distinct components (file path + configuration)
 * Macro will automatically create folders if required
 * Macro will replace all path invalid symbols with \_
+* Macro will only export unique bodies grouped under cut-list and skip flat patterns which belong to already exported cut-list

 {% code-snippet { file-name: Macro.vba } %}